 As children, few of us are taught directly the core skills we need to lead fulfilling lives – skills like listening well, relating effectively, dealing with conflict, etc. Instead we’re expected to somehow pick them up as we go along.

 Thinking is a good example.
-We like to think (!) that most of our thinking is novel and creative – but the reality is that it mostly consists of habitual thoughts and ideas we keep churning out day after day.
+We like to think (!) that most of our thinking is novel and creative – but the reality is that it mostly consists of habitual thoughts, ideas and responses we keep churning out day after day.

 This is useful when dealing with familiar situations where we already know the most effective approach – but in a time of rapid change when our habitual thinking is becoming part of the problem and when the business and wider environment is calling on new thinking, it is positively dangerous.

 Nancy Kline in her book Time to Think suggests that we can help others think better by creating a Thinking Environment.
 Her approach has two underlying principles: